frantastic7/gpthings/README.md

 1. Stock evaluation (GPT-4 update, still not financial advice)
 2. Elvish translation (Sindarin - WIP)
-3. Whisper+GTP3 powered video summary script + AI voiceover
+3. Whisper+GTP3 powered video summary script + AI voiceover (has bug - will be fixed this week)
 4. Latextech - generate and compile latex notes in seconds

 !
 Please use "pip install -r requirements.txt" to get all the needed libraries !